netanelxa/trading-robot/README.md

 #try getting the error with:
 k describe nodes -A

-if it gives cni plugin not initialized"
+3. if it gives cni plugin not initialized"
 # this removes all images beware:
 https://stackoverflow.com/questions/69552636/cannot-launch-docker-desktop-for-mac

+4.
+In the Docker For Mac preferences, click Enable Kubernetes